marianamontoya/MontoyaFetch/README.md

-# MontoyaFetch
+# Mariana Montoya Fetch Take Home Assessment

-### Summary: Include screen shots or a video of your app highlighting its features
+### Summary: Include screenshots or a video of your app highlighting its features

 ### Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?